 Reverse Engineer Advantages

 One approach to take if your competitor seems to have an edge in multiple areas is to take some notes and kick off some similar strategies.
 They say that imitation is the sincerest form of flattery, but it is also a great way to bolster your business.
 Saying that, you don’t want to imitate exactly, just simply reverse engineer what they are doing right and do it for yourself.
-For example, if they are using Zillow Premier Agent, then you should be too, or they are going to be shown on your listings.
+For example, if they are using Zillow Premier Agen, then you should be too, or they are going to be shown on your listings.

 Know What Your Competitor is Doing Wrong